41 search results

 You will use your knowledge of cognates from other languages to help you understand unfamiliar words.

-Developing a Thesis and Introduction (English III Writing)
+Narrowing a Research Topic into a Thesis Statement and Introduction (English III Research)

-You will learn how to write a thesis statement that explains your position about a topic.
+You will learn how to narrow your research topic into a thesis and write your introduction.